Using Reduced Redundancy Storage

 Reduced redundancy storage stores objects on multiple devices across multiple facilities, providing 400 times the durability of a typical disk drive, but it does not replicate objects as many times as Amazon S3 standard storage.
 In addition, reduced redundancy storage is designed to sustain the loss of data in a single facility.

 If an object in reduced redundancy storage has been lost, Amazon S3 will return a 405 error on requests made to that object.
 Amazon S3 also offers notifications for reduced redundancy storage object loss: you can configure your bucket so that when Amazon S3 detects the loss of an RRS object, a notification will be sent through Amazon Simple Notification Service (Amazon SNS).
 You can then replace the lost object.
-To enable notifications, you can use the Amazon S3 console to set the Notifications property of your bucket.
+To enable notifications from the Amazon S3 console, choose the Properties tab for your bucket, and then choose Events.

 Latency and throughput for reduced redundancy storage are the same as for standard storage.
 For more information about cost considerations, see Amazon S3 Pricing.